One-Future-Unified-Team/Documentation/Support.md

 # Support
-We, Software and Website Developer Team provided multiple methods for people to ask and gain support about our official projects.
+We, One Future Unified Team provided multiple methods for people to ask and gain support about our official projects.
 We currently has two support, community support provided by our experienced community users and official support provided by us.
 Official support only available during our business hours through since our indie team aren't always online.

 ## Official Support Only
 ### Facebook Pages